sweattep/modern_quotes/README.md

 >It is given to a fortunate few to be born at the right time, in the right place, with the right talents.

 >When we talk about mental illnesses or depression, anxiety, and stress, we often talk about those things as if they're just chemical imbalances.
 It makes sense that if you're struggling to pay bills or you're worried about whether your children are going to eat that that causes some stress and anxiety for you.

+>The only thing he's not scripted to say or do is when he use the bathroom, whether it's defecation or urination.